vladalexandrescu21/licenta/README.md

 - the calendar in which the start and end days of leave are selected will have certain days that cannot be chosen (depending on a logic, e.g. if at least 2 employees from the same department have leave on a certain day, a third employee cannot take leave on that day)

+- when a request is approved or rejected, the employee in question is notified via personal email about the new status of the request (approved or rejected).

+Future functionalities:

 - improving the design

+- implementing a JWT to protect the application's routes and to allow only the user who is logged in to have access to the application's features